 The following screen shows a successfully scanned Apache Tomcat instance.

 The attributes section of the Tomcat SI contains sections for Components, and Details.

-Previously, extended Tomcat discovery required JMX configuration to ensure that JMX could permit local and remote monitoring.
-Additionally, discovery using JMX only permitted discovery of globally defined resources.
-Discovery using configuration files enables you to also discover application specific resources.
+Previously, extended Tomcat discovery relied on JMX.
+This required configuration on Tomcat to ensure that JMX was configured to permit local and remote monitoring.
+Additionally, discovery using JMX only permitted discovery of globally defined resources; discovery using configuration files enables you to discover application specific resources too.